Riachão Ring

-Riachão Ring is a meteorite impact crater in Brazil.
+The Riachão Ring is a meteorite impact crater in Brazil.
 It lies within the Parnaíba Basin.
 It is 4.5 km in diameter and the age is estimated to be less than 200 million years (Jurassic or younger).
 The crater is exposed at the surface.

 The structure was first identified from analysis of orbital photographs acquired during the Apollo–Soyuz Test Project in 1975.
 A reconnaissance investigation of the structure was reported by J. F. McHone in 1977.
-The structure of the site (dipping breccia along the rim) supported interpretation of an impact origin, but no shatter cones or shocked quartz were found at the time.
+The structure of the site (dipping breccia along the rim) supported the interpretation of an impact origin, but no shatter cones or shocked quartz were found at the time.